Meet Our Founders

 Dr. Robert Barlow was internationally known for his research with the neural basis of visual behavior; computational models of neural coding; and circadian and metabolic modulation of human visual sensitivity.

 Dr. Barlow received his doctorate from Rockefeller University in New York City.
 After Rockefeller, he became a scientist, researcher, and professor at Syracuse University for 28 years until the late 1990s.
 In 1996 he joined the faculty at Upstate Medical University.
 There, he was the driving force that established the Center for Vision Research.

 Dr. Barlow also held leadership positions on several boards, including being a vice president of the board of trustees of the Association for Research in Vision and Ophthalmology, on the board of trustees of the Marine Biological Laboratory in Woods Hole, Massachusetts, and a director for the Doreen Grace Brain Center in Mashpee, Massachusetts.
 He had been a visiting scholar at Harvard University, University of Cambridge in England, and the University of Tsukuba in Japan and had a long list of invited presentations as a lecturer.

 Dr. Barlow had been featured in many scientific journals and programs, including Nature Magazine, Discovery Channel and the BBC.
-His work has also been published in more than 103 scientific papers, and there are five more that will be published posthumously.
+His work has also been published in more than 100 scientific papers.

 Founder, John A. Hoepner, MD